• Target level of study

 Presentation

-The Biology-Health master's degree is organized into 12 courses covering a wide choice of training and opportunities (i) towards research in biology and health in public and private structures or (ii) towards technical and regulatory professions, in biotechnology for health, for drugs, in neuroprostheses and in clinical trials.
-This master's degree is supported by the faculties of Medicine, Pharmacy and Science of the University of Montpellier and provides a truly coherent and transdisciplinary training program.
+The Master's degree in Biology and Health is organized into 12 tracks covering a wide range of training and career opportunities (i) in biology and health research in public and private institutions or (ii) in technical and regulatory professions in biotechnology for health, medicine, neuroprosthetics, and clinical trials.
+This master's degree, offered by the faculties of Medicine, Pharmacy, and Science at the University of Montpellier, provides a truly coherent and interdisciplinary educational program.

-4 courses in the Biology-Health master's program are more specifically oriented towards professionalization, while keeping the possibility of pursuing a doctorate at the end of the master's program:
+Four tracks within the Biology-Health Master's program are more specifically geared toward professionalization, while still offering the possibility of pursuing a doctorate after completing the master's degree:

 • Therapeutic engineering and bioproduction in health biotechnology (IBIS)

-• Management and Evaluation of Therapeutic Trials (TEP)
+• Management and evaluation of therapeutic trials (GET)

 • Project Management and Innovation in Biotechnology (BIOTIN)

-7 other courses are more focused on fundamental research with the possibility of pursuing studies at the doctoral level, while keeping the possibility of professional integration at the end of the Master's degree:
+Seven other programs are more focused on fundamental research with the pursuit of doctoral studies, while still offering the possibility of entering the workforce upon completion of the master's degree:

 • Cancer biology